Punjab, Pakistan: Medieval period

-During the most of 15th century, the Khokhars and Gakhars tribe were in general revolt in the Pothohar region.

-Jasrath Khokhar was one of their major chiefs who helped Sultan Zain Ul Abideen of Kashmir to gain his throne and ruled over vast tracts of Jammu and North Punjab.
+During the most of 15th century, the Khokhars and Gakhars tribes were in general revolt in the Pothohar region.
+Jasrath Khokhar was one of their major chiefs who helped Sultan Zain Ul Abideen of Kashmir Sultanate to gain his throne and ruled over vast tracts of Jammu and North Punjab.
 He also conquered Delhi for a brief period in 1431 but was driven out by Mubarak Shah.